 Tick Borne Diseases

-Lyme Disease is an illness caused by a corkscrew-shaped bacterium called a spirochete that is transmitted to humans, dogs, horses, and other animals by tick bites.
-Frequently starting with a rash and flu-like symptoms, Lyme disease, if untreated, may progress to cause arthritis and neurological problems.
+Lyme Disease is an illness caused by a corkscrew-shaped spirochete bacterium (Borrelia burgdorferi) that is transmitted to humans, dogs, horses, and other animals by tick bites.

 In 70-80% of infected individuals, a rash expanding from the tick bite and exceeding two inches in diameter will appear within a few days up to three weeks after the tick bite.
 As the rash expands it may develop paler bands, giving it a "target" appearance.
 Occasionally, similar satellite rashes may appear on other parts of the body.
 The initial symptoms of Lyme disease are fatigue, malaise, muscle aches and pains, headache, chills, fever.
 Untreated, additional symptoms may occur including hot swollen joints, paralysis of one side of the face (Bell's palsy), shooting pains and dizziness caused by disturbances in cardiac rhythm.
 Most symptoms of Lyme disease respond to antibiotic treatment.
 Ten to 20% of treated Lyme disease patients may continue to have muscle and joint pains and fatigue that persist for weeks or months despite eradication of the spirochete.
 The cause of these symptoms is unknown, but may in part reflect an autoimmune response in which residual antibodies attack tissues.
 If Lyme disease is suspected, it is important to get treated early; antibiotic treatment is very effective and can prevent later, more serious complications.

 Examples of rashes from tick bite